 Dealing with a loss can be hard for us all

-It may be especially hard to explain to a person with a learning disability that a friend or family member has passed away.
+It may be especially hard to explain to a person with a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. that a friend or family member has passed away.

 Everyone's level of understanding can be different but if you're concerned about how to explain a death to someone with a learning disability here are some simple online resources which you may find helpful.

 The following guides have been created by the HSC Bereavement Network, Northern Health and Social Care Trust, NHS Wales and Change.

 Share memories and celebrate the life of your loved one with family and friends by setting up a Tribute Fund.

 A Tribute Fund is an online tribute page that you can create and personalise in memory of the loved one you have lost.
 It’s a special way to remember them and can be filled with memories for years to come.

 Other ways to get the support you need